bmp-43/INSPECTOR-CLI/README.md

     python3 inspector.py
     ```

-    - Select the tool you want to use (Port Scanner, Subdomain Enumerator, Path Enumerator, Banner Grabber, Malware Analyser, DNS/WHOIS Lookup, IP WHOIS Lookup, or Reverse DNS Lookup).
+    - Select the tool you want to use (Port Scanner, Malware Analyser, or Recon & OSINT).
     - Follow the prompts for each tool.
     - For the Port Scanner, enter the IP address or domain to scan.
-    - For the Subdomain Enumerator, enter the domain to enumerate.
-    - For the Path Enumerator, enter the target URL/domain to brute-force directories.
     - For the Malware Analyser, input the hash string, URL, or file you want to scan.
-    - For DNS/WHOIS Lookup, enter the domain to retrieve DNS and WHOIS information.
-    - For IP WHOIS Lookup and Reverse DNS, these are integrated into the Profiler tool.
+    - For Recon & OSINT, choose from Subdomain Enumerator, Directory Brute-Forcer, or DNS Profiler (which includes DNS/WHOIS, IP WHOIS, and Reverse DNS lookups).

+    > **Note:** All exception and status messages now use consistent prefixes and color coding for clarity.
+    > If you see threading-related warnings or tracebacks when exiting, this is a known Python 3.13 issue and does not affect Inspector's functionality.

 ## Folder Structure